 Life Insurance for Young Adults

 Your 20s and 30s are the most affordable time to secure life insurance in Australia.
-Premiums are based primarily on age and health - so locking in cover now means significantly lower costs over your lifetime.
-Whether you're paying off a student loan, starting your career, or planning your first OE, understanding your options early puts you ahead.
+Premiums are calculated primarily on age and health at application, so locking in cover now means substantially lower costs over your lifetime.
+Whether you are navigating P-plater car insurance costs, building up your superannuation, or saving for your first home, understanding your insurance options early puts you in a strong position.

 Competitive premiums for young adults